-Come on in – don’t be shy.
-You’ve made it to my About page!
+Come on in and a warm welcome to my About page!

 Picture us chatting in an elevator.
-I’ve got a grand total of seven seconds before the doors part, so here’s my one-breath intro –
+I’ve got a grand total of seven seconds to give you my elevator pitch before the doors part, so here’s my one-breath intro –

 Lovely to meet you.